Gluconeogenesis: Dispelling the Keto Fearmongering

 • a reduction of 1100 calories from fat and carbs.

-By contrast, many low-carb or keto communities advocate the exact opposite to break a fat loss stall, recommending that you avoid protein because of its short-term impact on insulin and eat more fat to increase ketones.
+By contrast, many low-carb or keto communities advocate the exact opposite to break a fat loss stall.
+They recommend that you avoid protein because of its short-term impact on insulin and eat more fat to increase ketones.
 Meanwhile, many in the low-fat or plant-based communities also recommend actively avoiding protein for various reasons.

-Although we live in a postmodern world where everyone is entitled to their own opinion that may be overly skewed from their own personal social media feed, science and human metabolism are the same regardless of our beliefs.
+Although we live in a postmodern world where everyone is entitled to their own opinion, which may be overly skewed by their personal social media feed, science and human metabolism are the same regardless of our beliefs.

 Our data analysis of 125,761 days of macronutrient and micronutrient data from 34,519 people who have used Nutrient Optimiser also shows that our overall calorie intake decreases as our percentage of protein increases.
 It is challenging to overconsume foods with a higher percentage of protein.
 Sadly, the average population’s 13-15% protein intake aligns with the lowest satiety response.